ahira-justice/config-server-lib/README.md

 config-server-lib is a spring boot integration lib for [config-server](https://github.com/ahira-justice/config-server).

 It bootstraps your application by fetching config from the config-server automatically on startup.
-It also provides your application with a _/refresh_ callback endpoint that _config-server_ can use to remotely trigger a config refresh and restart of your spring application.
+It also provides your application with a _/refresh_ callback endpoint that _config-server_ can use to remotely trigger a config refresh and restart of your spring boot application.

 ## Usage
 **Application.java** - _example_